-A repair facility is required to provide a written estimate in each instance when the price of the diagnosis, service or repair of a motor vehicle will be $20 or more (MCL 257.1332).
+A repair facility is required to provide a written estimate in each instance when the price of the diagnosis, service or repair of a motor vehicle will be $50 or more.
 The price of the estimate must reflect as closely as possible the actual cost of the repair (see Waivers, Section 4-4, in the Repair Facility Manual for possible exceptions).

 A written estimate must contain the following information:

 - A list of all parts necessary for a specific job, including the price of the parts.
-If any of the parts is "used, rebuilt or reconditioned," those parts must be identified as such on the estimate;
+If any of the parts is "used, rebuilt, reconditioned, new, new OEM, OEM surplus," those parts must be identified as such on the estimate;

 - Labor costs, showing both the hourly price of labor, and the estimated number of hours required to perform the work;